 Insulation is made of material that does not conduct electricity (usually plastic, rubber, or fiber).
-Insulation covers wires and prevents conductors from coming in contact with each other or any other conductor.
-If conductors are allowed to make contact, a short circuit is created.
-In a short circuit, current passes through the shorting material without passing through a load in the circuit, and the wire becomes overheated.
-Insulation keeps wires and other conductors from touching, which prevents electrical short circuits.
-Insulation prevents live wires from touching people and animals, thus protecting them from electrical shock.
+The purpose of insulation is to prevent conductors from coming in contact with each other or any other conductors which creates a short circuit.
+It also prevents live wires from touching people and animals, thus protecting them from electrical shock.
 Insulation also does the following:

 Grounding is connecting an electrical system to the earth with a wire.
 Excess or stray current travels through this wire to a grounding rod (commonly called a "ground") buried in the earth.
 Rods used for grounding should be:

-Sometimes an electrical system will receive a higher voltage than it is designed to handle.
-These high voltages may come from a lightning strike, line surge, or contact with a higher-voltage line.
-Sometimes a defect occurs in a device that allows exposed metal parts to become energized.
-Grounding will help protect the person working on a system, the system itself, and others using tools or operating equipment connected to the system.
-The extra current produced by the excess voltage travels relatively safely to the earth.
+Sometimes an electrical system receives a higher voltage than it is designed to handle, or a defect occurs in a device that allows exposed metal parts to become energized.
+Grounding will help protect the person working on a circuit, and others using tools or operating equipment connected to the circuit.

 Equipment needs to be grounded under any of these circumstances: